krahets/hello-algo/en/docs/chapter_sorting/radix_sort.md

 - **Time complexity is $O(nk)$, non-adaptive sorting**: Assuming the data size is $n$, the data is in base $d$, and the maximum number of digits is $k$, then sorting a single digit takes $O(n + d)$ time, and sorting all $k$ digits takes $O((n + d)k)$ time.
 Generally, both $d$ and $k$ are relatively small, leading to a time complexity approaching $O(n)$.
 - **Space complexity is $O(n + d)$, non-in-place sorting**: Like counting sort, radix sort relies on arrays `res` and `counter` of lengths $n$ and $d$ respectively.
-- **Stable sorting**: When counting sort is stable, radix sort is also stable; if counting sort is unstable, radix sort cannot ensure the correct sorting order.
+- **Stable sorting**: When counting sort is stable, radix sort is also stable; if counting sort is unstable, radix sort cannot ensure a correct sorting order.